-There are also implicits in many geotrellis modules which will extend Geometry capabilities.
-For instance, after importing geotrellis.vector.io., it becomes possible to call the toGeoJson method on any Geometry:
+There is also the notable inclusion of GeoJSON input and output.
+Implicits providing these capabilities in are found in geotrellis.vector.io.\, and after that import it becomes possible to call the toGeoJson method on any Geometry:

 '''

 import geotrellis.vector.io.

-assert (Point (1,1).toGeoJson == """{"type":"Point", "coordinates":[1.0,1.0]}""")
+assert(Point(1,1).toGeoJson == """{"type":"Point","coordinates":[1.0,1.0]}""")

 '''

 If you need to move from a geometry to a serialized representation or vice-versa, take a look at the io directory's contents.
 This naming convention for input and output is common throughout Geotrellis.
 So if you're trying to get spatial representations in or out of your program, spend some time seeing if the problem has already been solved.
+See geotrellis.vector.io.json, geotrellis.vector.io.wkt, and geotrellis.vector.io.wkb.